The Washington Post had an article today about monsters and Halloween in Japan.

 3rd image – Kappa by Toriyama Sekein in the 18th century (with a bit of editing by Mama Lisa).

 This article was posted on Friday, October 31st, 2008 at 3:13 pm and is filed under Arts and Crafts, Countries & Cultures, Customs and Traditions, Folk Lore, Halloween, Holidays Around the World, Japan, Japanese, Languages, Mama Lisa, Setsubun, USA, Yokai.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.